 The gas turbine will be lubricated with synthetic lube oil.
 A separate lube oil system using mineral oil will be provided for the electric generator.

-Fin fan coolers will be used for lube oil cooling.
-Coolers will be built to the same specifications as the other auxiliary equipment supplied with the UNIT including paint specification, weld specification, seismic design, and wind loading.
+Fin fan coolers or water to oil coolers will be used for lube oil cooling.
+Coolers will be built to the same specifications as the other auxiliary equipment supplied with the Unit including paint specification, weld specification, seismic design, and wind loading.
 Coolers will be designed to operate in ambient conditions up to 95F.
 Coolers will be carbon steel with 304 stainless tubes and aluminum fins.
 Fans will be aluminum with 7-½ hp Marathon motors.

 10.1 Gas Turbine Lube Oil System